 The senior railcard offers the same discount, but at a reduced cost of £70 for three years.

-Disabled passengers are eligible for discounts on their train tickets with the Disabled Persons Railcard - £30 a year and 1/3 off most tickets.
+Disabled passengers are eligible for savings on their train tickets with the Disabled Persons Railcard - £30 a year with 1/3 off most tickets.

-Others available in the railcard family include the Network Railcard, 16-25 Railcard and 26-30 Railcard you can also purchase a HM forces railcard.
+Other railcards available to buy include the Network Railcard, 16-25 Railcard, 26-30 Railcard and HM forces railcard.

-Search for more information on the railcard website has more information and cards can be found on sale at a National Rail Ticket Office at the nearest train station.
+You can search for more information on the railcard website and railcards are on sale at any National Rail Ticket Office.

-Only an eight-minute walk from the museum is the Peterborough Cathedral, also known as St Peter's Cathedral, with its incredible Norman architecture.
-Imagine a church of massive proportions and medieval arches surrounded by lush greenery.
-Sounds amazing right?
-Well if the sight of this is still not enough for you, or if ever you get tired of wandering around the city centre, then you can head to the Ferry Meadows Country Park about three miles away.
-There are cafes where you can sit and relax, or take a picnic and eat it while overlooking the lake.
+Only an eight-minute walk from the museum is Peterborough Cathedral, also known as St Peter's Cathedral, with its incredible Norman architecture, imagine a cast church with medieval arches surrounded by lush greenery.
+If the sight of this is still not enough for you, or if ever you get tired of wandering around the city centre, then you can head to the Ferry Meadows Country Park about three miles away.
+There are cafes for you to sit and relax, or you can take a picnic and eat it overlooking the lake.

-Tip 9: Change your planned time and date
+Tip 9: Be flexible with your planned time and date

-Trains to Peterborough can be found cheaply if you are willing to be flexible.
-If you search using our journey planner it will help you to find cheap ways of buying by changing the dates, days and times.
-Avoid weekends, bank holidays, busy holiday times and rush hours and you should be able to make your journeys and arrive with spare cash to spend.
+Trains to Peterborough can be found cheaply if you are willing to look at different travel options.
+Searching using our journey planner will help you to find cheap tickets if you select different dates, days and times.
+Make sure to avoid weekends, bank holidays, busy holiday times and peak hours and you should be able to find huge savings.